iridakos/stup/README.md

 # stup

-A shell tool to easily log and retrieve your standup notes.
+A shell tool to easily save and view your daily standup notes.

+Even though the name derives from the [**St**and**up**](https://en.wikipedia.org/wiki/Stand-up_meeting) meetings, you can find it useful for general daily notes as well.

 ## Installation

 Currently the installation is manual until [this issue](https://github.com/iridakos/stup/issues/2) is resolved.

-So, you just have to place the executable `stup` in a directory included in your `$PATH` variable.
+So, you just have to place the executable `stup` script in a directory included in your `$PATH` variable.

 ## Configuration